lpmi-13/homepage/_posts/2019-02-05-lora-pulse-counter.markdown

 ### UART Connection

-The device has a level-converted UART connection to support:
+The device has a level-converted UART connection to support activities like:

 - commissioning
 - firmware update
-- fault finding
+- test automation

 The connector used is a 6 pin header with the following configuration: